(It’s not only connected to the pandemic)

 This will be our bare minimum, in areas of Fiscal, Agility and Customer outcomes.
 This means that the Lighthouse Projects we choose, will support these outcomes, and based on that we can provide the appropriate justification (ROI) on those projects – financial model.
 High level calculation would be:

 Creating the financial model is rather complicated and overwhelming task.
-The model varies, since the business justification varies, and being accurate is also a complex issue.
+As a result, being accurate is a complex process.

 The Initial investment will aggregate the CapEx and OpEx assigned to the transformation process.
 The actual Gain from Investment is based on Revenue and Cost deltas.

-Revenue deltas need to be obtained from the business stakeholders, and Cost deltas will increase/decrease based on the transformation process.
-Since we are talking about extending to the cloud, focus would be on expenses, such as:
+Revenue deltas need to be obtained from the business stakeholders.
+Cost deltas will increase/decrease based on the transformation process.
+Most importantly, focus will be on the expenses:

 - Hardware procurement, including maintenance and support costs/contracts